 Lt.
 Governor Polito recognizes the importance affordable housing, mobility, and resiliency have to the overall strength and vitality of our Commonwealth.
 Lt.
 Governor Polito has worked closely with local officials to encourage housing production through the Housing Choice Initiative, improve roadways, sidewalks, bicycle lanes, pathways, and intersections through the Complete Streets program, and invest in on-the-ground, proactive projects to address climate change impacts through the Municipal Vulnerability Preparedness program.

 As chair of the Governor's Council to Address Sexual Assault and Domestic Violence, Lt.
 Governor Polito and a diverse team of professionals have brought innovative approaches to combating domestic violence, including establishing a tool kit that empowers local law enforcement and victims to identify abuse and hold offenders accountable.
 Lt.
 Governor Polito also led the development of the first statewide public awareness campaign to promote healthy relationships in almost 20 years which launched in 2019.

 Lt.
+Governor Polito began her public service in local government, serving as a member of the Shrewsbury Board of Selectmen, and in 2001 was elected state representative, representing the residents of the 11th Worcester District (Shrewsbury and Westborough) for five terms.
+Lt.
 Governor Polito is a graduate of Worcester’s Holy Name Central Catholic High School, Boston College and the New England School of Law.
-She is a lifelong resident of Shrewsbury where she owns and operates a commercial real estate development firm and lives with her husband, Stephan M. Rodolakis, and two young children, Bobby and Judy.
+She is a lifelong resident of Shrewsbury where she owns and operates a commercial real estate development firm and lives with her husband, Stephan M. Rodolakis, and their two children.